EpicEricEE/typst-plugins/src/format/number.typ

     result += " plus.minus " + format-float(number.lower)
   }

-  // Wrap in brackets if necessary let parentheses = force-parentheses if not parentheses and number.exponent != none and number.value != none {
+  // Wrap in brackets if necessary. let uncertain = number.upper != none or number.lower != none
+  let parentheses = force-parentheses and uncertain if not parentheses and number.exponent != none and number.value != none {
     parentheses = number.upper != none or number.lower != none
   }